 Zines also have academic uses, in the classroom or for research.
 Zines are primary source materials that reflect everyday lives, struggles, and triumphs.
 Some zines and zine-makers connect with political activism, community-building, and social justice work.
 Some zines present art or photography in exciting ways.
 If you're a Vassar instructor interested in including zines in your courses, please contact email@example.com to discuss the many possibilities for workshops, activities, or assignments.

 What kind of zines do we collect?

 There is no single theme that unites the content of our zine collection; however, we do try to focus on several key areas.
-In the collection of zines we have gathered so far, we have a number of zines that were created to discuss personal experiences with consent, non-binary gender, sexual assault, micro-aggressions, and other topics that may resonate with students on campus.
+In the collection of zines we have gathered so far, we have a number of zines that were created to discuss personal experiences with gender expression, sexual health and consent, mental health, social justice and activism, and other topics that may resonate with students on campus.

 In addition to purchasing zines from distros (distributors), independent bookstores, and zinefests, we are interested in your zine creations!
 Please see our Donate your zine! page for more information.

 How can I access the zines?